paulleerentveld/personal-trainer-backend/README.md

 ## Personal Trainer App - Backend Rails
 This is my phase 5 project App.
 The app allows a Personal Trainer to setup their clients, create exercises and upload photos/videos, generate workout templates and schedule workouts and link to clients and workout templates.

-## Limitations
-- Add clients and exercises you cannot upload images/vidoes on new record creation.
-There needs to be a record to attach to.
-This needs more work to allow file upload on form submission.

 ## Dependancies
 - Db is sqlite3